terminusdb/terminusdb/README.md

   align="right"
 />

 Workflow for your users.
-Allow users to make changes to the data on a seperate branch, have those changes approved, and then merge the branch into the production database and application.
+Allow users to make changes to the data on a separate branch, have those changes approved, and then merge the branch into the production database and application.
 If there are conflicts, these can be resolved when merging (under active development).

 <br />
 Commit graph